 Damjanov, I. (2016).
 Pathology for the Health Professions (5th ed).
 Philadelphia, United States: Elsevier

 The students will participate in various learning activities such as lectures, tutorials and self-directed learning.
-The lectures and tutorials will be via the Canvas virtual room at the scheduled teaching times.
 The teaching schedule is available on Canvas site and allocated teaching rooms available via UC timetable/Allocate+.
 There will be 4 hours of lectures and 2 hours of tutorials per week during the semester.
 Apart from the lectures and tutorials, students are required to engage in at least 6 hours of independent, self-directed learning per week.

-It is mandatory for the students to attend the tutorial sessions for this unit.
+It is recommended for the students to attend the tutorial sessions for this unit.
+Tutorials are not recorded.
+The lectures will be recorded and will be accessible through the UC Learn (Canvas) platform.
 It is also compulsory to complete all the assessment tasks and the final exam.

 Required IT skills

 The may students will need basic IT skills and familiarity with the PACS system to be able to complete this unit successfully.